tSynsth/ts-theme-extension-template-2016/README.md

 After the plugin running ok, make sure to place those shortcodes in a post to see if its working properly:

 ```
+[cmt]Here is an are for some comment.
+Not visible on front-end.[/cmt]

 <h2>Hello</h2>
 <pre><code>[[ts_hello][/ts_hello]]</code></pre>
 [ts_hello][/ts_hello]